.

 • Term is generally less expensive than other types of insurance, like mortgage life insurance and even whole life insurance.

-• Term life insurance is an affordable and flexible option and offers a death benefit for a specific period of time, usually ranging from 1 to 30 years.
+• Term life insurance is an affordable and flexible life insurance option and offers a death benefit for a specific period of time, usually ranging from 1 to 30 years.

 • If you want insurance coverage that is flexible and won't break the bank, go for a term life insurance policy instead of mortgage life insurance.